 But that’s if the iPad Mini 5 is coming at all.
-The reason it’s been so long since we’ve seen one could instead be because Apple’s killing the range off.
-After all, with 5.5-inch handsets like the iPhone 7 Plus there’s arguably less need for a 7.9-inch slate, and some rumors suggest that an iPad Mini 5 won’t be among Apple’s 2017 tablet line-up.
+The reason it has been so long since we’ve seen one and that there are so few rumors about the iPad Mini 5 could instead be because Apple’s killing the range off.

 iPad Mini 5 design

 - A similar design to the iPad Mini 4

 There aren’t many iPad Mini 5 design rumors, but there’s a good chance that it will have a lot in common with the iPad Mini 4, which basically means you can expect a slim metal shell.

 Apple may aim to make it even slimmer and lighter than the 6.1mm thick and 299g iPad Mini 4 though, based on past form.
 There’s been some suggestion that Apple could even slim it down to just 5mm thick – though the source of this rumor is unclear, and the rumor itself is old, so we’d take it with a huge helping of salt.